Reel ‘Em In: 15 Great Places to Go Fishing with Kids

 Des Moines, WA

-Online: desmoinesmarina.com
+Online: seattlesouthside.com

 Green Lake

 For little anglers in North Seattle, Green Lake is stocked full of rainbow and brown trout just waiting to be caught.
 Kids can also catch channel catfish, carp and pumpkinseed sunfish.
 With excellent shoreline access and fishing piers, you can drop your line anywhere around the lake and see what will nibble on your line.
-Of course, Green Lake also offers tons of other activities if the fish are not biting including a three-mile paved trail, boat rentals, a play area, wading pool and lots of tasty nearby eateries and coffeeshops.
+Of course, Green Lake also offers tons of other activities if the fish are not biting, including a three-mile paved trail, boat rentals, a play area, a wading pool, and lots of tasty nearby eateries and coffeeshops.

 5900 W. Green Lake Way N.